johnmay/beam/README.md

 ```

 Although preserving the representation was one of the design goals for beam it
-is common to normalise output SMILES.
+is common to normalise output SMILES&trade;.

 _Collapse_ a graph with labelled hydrogens `[CH3][CH2][OH]` to one with implicit
 hydrogens `CCO`.